Mountains Skills

 Scottish Avalanche Information Service

 The SAIS publish daily reports of observed and forecast, avalanche, snow, and mountain conditions for the 5 most popular mountain areas of Scotland.
-They provide a daily avalanche hazard report which will be displayed in cafe's, hostels, tourist information, etc. So it's worth becoming familiar with the format and how to understand the content.
+They provide a daily avalanche hazard report which will be displayed in cafe's, hostels, tourist information, etc. It's essential to be familiar with the format and how to understand the content.

 https://www.sais.gov.uk/